Standard #: MA.912.DP.4.7

 Common Misconceptions or Errors

-• Students may not recognize events as mutually exclusive or non-mutually exclusive.
+• Students may not understand mutually exclusive events.

 Instructional Tasks